Writing Your Grief

 No one knows your grief as well as you.
 Even if you have supportive friends and family, they’re still looking from the outside in.
 And you probably don’t have the energy to explain your grief to anyone, even if they mean well.
-Just once, you’d like to be understood, not cheered up.
-Just once, you’d like to feel like you’re not the weird one in your social circle, that grieving person everyone’s tiptoeing around.
+Just once, you’d like to be able to say what it’s REALLY like to be YOU.

 You’re not alone.

 If you’re like many people, you’ve stopped talking about your grief.
 When you’re met with well meaning, but utterly dismissive comments like “everything happens for a reason,” or “your person wouldn’t want you to be sad,” or even “that’s still bothering you?!” it’s just easier to not say anything at all.

 The thing is, grief, like love, needs expression.
 The Writing Your Grief 30 day e-course gives you the space to tell the truth about what it’s like to be you, right here and now, without the need to sugarcoat it or censor yourself to protect other peoples’ feelings.